TheJacksonLaboratory/Gopher/docs/regulatoryexome.rst

  .. figure:: img/VPVexomeMenu.png
     :scale: 50 %
-    :alt: VPV exome menu
+    :alt: exome menu

 The regulatory exome feature is currently implemented for hg19 and hg38.
 First, download the regulatory build file.
-Following this, choose a location for VPV to export the regulatory exome BED file.
+Following this, choose a location for GOPHER to export the regulatory exome BED file.
 After you do this, a window will appear that allows you to choose the categories of regulatory element you would like to include.

  .. figure:: img/VPVexomeCategories.png
     :scale: 75 %
-    :alt: VPV exome menu
+    :alt: exome menu

 By default, all categories are included.
-When you click OK, VPV will determine the locations for the regulatory exome and export the BED file.
+When you click OK, GOPHER will determine the locations for the regulatory exome and export the BED file.

 Overlapping target regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-VPV's regulatory exome export function identifies the coding exons and regulatory regions for all target transcripts.
+GOPHER's regulatory exome export function identifies the coding exons and regulatory regions for all target transcripts.
 It identifies exact duplicates (e.g., the same exon occuring in multiple transcripts) and removes them automatically
 so that just one copy of each duplicated sequence is present in the output file.
 In some cases, overlapping
 segments may be present in the output however.
 For instance, the following two segments overlap. ::